ashismo/ashismo.github.com/_posts/2015-05-12-SVN to Github Migration.md

 If you get the following error
 		**command failed:**
 		**git checkout –f master**
-Then follow [this URL](https://github.com/nirvdrum/svn2git).
+Then follow <a href="https://github.com/nirvdrum/svn2git" target="_blank">this URL</a>.
 If you have no trunk, branch,tag in your SVN repository then use

 ```
 > svn2git svn://localhost/LearningAndroid --rootistrunk